wxcctechsummit/holcct2100/labslive/lab2.md

 - Check the **_Sign-in with system browser**_ option
 - Go to **_File >  Edit Server Address**_ and choose **North America**

-### 3. Download and Login in the Webex Calling app for mobile (You also can alternatively use your personal US mobile number)
+### 3. Download and Login in the Webex Calling app for mobile
+> Note: Also, you can alternatively use your personal US mobile number)

 - Open your app manager (**Play Store or AppStore**) in your mobile

 - Search for **_Webex Calling_**

 - **Download** the app

 - Login in the app with the **Supervisor user credentials**

 ### 4. Login in the Agent Desktop